You Are Here:

 This is the kind of glass that has been treated by chemically so as to increase its strength.
 It has greater strength and thermal resistance.
 It is often used as windows in automobiles.
 After all cutting and processing is completed, the glass should be used as any later attempt to cut the glass will cause it to blow apart.
 The surface of toughened glass is prone to scratching.

 It is composed of two or more sheets of glass bonded together by a flexible transparent material.
-The layer of glasses keeps the layers of glass bonded even when busted, and its high strength prevents the glass from breaking up into large sharp pieces thus produces a “spider web” outline.
+The layer of glasses keeps the layers of glass bonded even when busted, and its high strength prevents the glass from breaking up into large sharp pieces thus producing a spider web-like outline.
 This type of glass can be used with any of the other basic types (float, toughened, wired etc.) and they keep hold of their original breaking properties.
 Laminated glass is used as windshield of an automobile.

 It is a flat glass reinforced with wire network and made especially for glass doors and roofing to protect from falling objects that will hit against the glass and to hold the broken pieces of glass together.
 With its capability to hold the glass together, it can also prevent from any break in and spreading of fire.
 Wired glass is made by feeding wire mesh from a roller into a molten glass ribbon before it will go through its cooling process.
 It has similar resistance with of any normal glass.
 This type of glass breaks with sharp edges so it is not considered as a safety glass.
 It is available as clear or obscured glass.